Skip to content

 3. What is the livability profile for Saint Johns East?

-QuickProperty's livability signals for Saint Johns East show: Stretched, Moderate, Slowing.
+QuickProperty's livability signals for Saint Johns East show: Stretched, Moderate, Some Access.
 These are based on rent affordability, school EQI, NZDep deprivation index, and transport access.

 4. Where does QuickProperty get its data for Saint Johns East?